BP3/wm-extract-deploy/GitHub.md

 2. Self-Managed: Web Modeler and Zeebe Cluster
 3. docker-compose: Web Modeler and Zeebe Cluster

-The example files in this page is for SaaS, Self-Managed and Docker Compose, but follows the same structure, with adjustments to the environment variables to suit as detailed in [README.md](./README.md#supported-environment-variables).
+The example files in this page are for SaaS, Self-Managed and Docker Compose, but follows the same structure, with adjustments to the environment variables to suit as detailed in [README.md](./README.md#supported-environment-variables).

 ## Variables
-It is best practice is to have many of the environment variables that are required, pre-defined.
+It is best practice to have many of the environment variables that are required, pre-defined.
 Commonly these will be added as CI / CD variables defined at group level, so that they can be re-used across a wide range of projects.
 In the example below the following variables and secrets are assumed to have been defined at the group level and so are simply re-used as shown.